If a 6-year-old can read your website, it must be really easy to understand. Right?

 I was working with a client a while ago who had been given the goal of achieving a readability age of 6 for all the content they were going to put on their new website.
 The site is for people who run businesses of all sizes and types, so it seems reasonable to expect a range of reading skills.
 But age 6 readability was making it really hard to cover all the information that the site needed to explain.
-How could this be done?
+How could this be done to boost the readability and usability of the website?

-It wasn’t clear which readability test should be used (there are lots – see wikipedia for some options).
+Let’s define what readability is.
+It wasn’t clear which readability test should be used (there are lots – see Wikipedia for some options).
 But all readability tests look at factors like complexity of syntax, sentence length, and complexity of vocabulary.
 For six-year-olds, all of these need to be at a really simple level.
 But topics like consumer rights and agricultural practices just don’t lend themselves to single-clause sentences and only everyday words – not without sounding really silly, anyway.

 If you want to explore readability a bit more, try using this website to see how something you’ve written scores.